 RE:CODE London events give young Londoners aged 9-11 the chance to take on a real-life coding challenge.
-The aim is to build coding and creative problem-solving skills in year 5 and 6 students.
-Sessions are only open to London Curriculum registered primary schools.
+The aim is to build coding and creative problem-solving skills in year 5 and 6 pupils.
+Sessions are open to London Curriculum registered primary schools.

-At each 90-minute session, students will build, code and learn with Milo the robot to help tackle some of our city’s challenges.
+At each 90-minute session, pupils will build, code and learn with Milo the robot to help tackle some of our city’s challenges.

 The Imagination Lab

 Got a question?
 Email us at [email protected]

 RE:CODE London for pupils with additional needs (SEND)

 RE:CODE London SEND events give young Londoners the chance to take on a real-life coding challenge.
 The aim is to build coding and creative problem-solving skills in pupils and we're running targeted sessions for pupils with Special Educational Needs or Disabilities (SEND).
 This is aimed at Key Stage 2 able children, that you feel would be able to learn the basics of code or are already familiar with coding.